-- (b) Earthworks carried out within 12 metres of the closest visible edge of any foundation of the Frankton - Cromwell A 110kV high voltage transmission line support structure in respect of Assessment Matter 12.25.10.2.2 - (c) Earthworks carried out within 12 metres of the centreline of the Frankton - Cromwell 110kV high voltage transmission line that results in an increase in ground level in respect of Assessment Matter 12.25.10.2.2. - (d) The planting of vegetation that will reach over 2 metres in height at full maturity within 12 metres of the centreline of the Frankton - Cromwell A 110kV high voltage transmission line, in respect of Assessment Matter 12.25.10.2.3 - Residential Activities in Activity Area 4
+- (a) Buildings and structures within 25 32metres of the centreline of the Frankton Cromwell A 110kV high voltage transmission line in respect of Assessment Matter 12.25.10.2.vi.1. - (b) Earthworks carried out within 12 metres of the closest visible edge of any foundation of the Frankton - Cromwell A 110kV high voltage transmission line support structure in respect of Assessment Matter 12.25.10.2.vi.2 - (c) Earthworks carried out within 12 metres of the centreline of the Frankton Cromwell 110kV high voltage transmission line that results in an increase in ground level in respect of Assessment Matter 12.25.10.2.vi.2. - (d) The planting of vegetation that will reach over 2 metres in height at full maturity within 12 metres of the centreline of the Frankton Cromwell A 110kV high voltage transmission line, in respect of Assessment Matter 12.25.10.2.vi.3 v Residential Activities in Activity Area 4 vi Car Parking and Park and Ride Facilities in Activity Area 3